Visits to schools all over Yorkshire (and surrounding areas)

 I adopt a flexible approach, endeavouring to liaise with teachers in advance to take into account factors such as the children’s existing knowledge and ability level, school resources/spaces, groupings, timings, etc. I strive to interact with as many individual children as possible in each group and to ensure that all have the best possible experience.
-My language is convincingly old fashioned enough to draw children in, honed over the last 20 years of working with primary age pupils.
-I explain any words crucial to their comprehension, but as many of the archaic words I employ are used in context most children understand them anyway.
+My language is convincingly old fashioned enough to draw children in, honed over more than 20 years of working with primary age pupils.
+I explain any words crucial to their comprehension, but as many of the words I employ are used in context most children understand them anyway.

 As well as being costumed, I bring a variety of artefacts and possessions for demonstration, Q&A, and for supervised, careful handling by the children.